Our Clun Forest flock

 The fleece is in demand commercially for hosiery, knitting wool, industrial felts and futons.
 For the hand spinner it is a versatile wool with pronounced crimp which takes dye well and produces yarns with elasticity and loft.

-Our sheep are always in the ribbons at the Royal Welsh Agricultural Show.
-Our only show in 2017 was the first ever Clun Fun Day, a celebration of all things Clun Forest sheep related, which was held in the town of Clun.
-And we came away with Champion sheep! (now sold).
+Our sheep are always in the ribbons.
+Our only shows in 2017 were the first ever Clun Fun Day, a celebration of all things Clun Forest sheep related, which was held in the town of Clun, where we came away with Champion sheep! (now sold).
+To top off the year we were awarded Champion Clun Forest flock in the 4 yearly nationwide Clun Forest flock competition.
+There’s a rather large cup to polish for the next four years now!